All Episodes

 So what?

-We all know what it means, and now we know what the whole global warming thing is for.
+And now we know what the whole global warming thing is for: tax increases.

 Let me see.

-Let me get it's the cardboard box here, folks, that all the junk goes into.
+Here's the cardboard box here, folks, that all the junk goes into.

 Here it is.

-New York internet shoppers take note in five weeks, sales tax-free shopping will end on many websites thanks to rewritten state rules that are trying to force internet retailers to collect.
+New York Internet shoppers take note in five weeks, sales tax-free shopping will end on many websites thanks to rewritten state rules that are trying to force internet retailers to collect.

-You better get uh folks, you better grab your wallet.
+You better grab your wallet.

-You better uh it it is you the taxes that are gonna go up, there will absolutely be no fiscal restraint on the part of government anywhere whatsoever.
+There will absolutely be no fiscal restraint on the part of government anywhere whatsoever.

 You are going to be taxed like you can't believe.

-And every excuse under the sun, especially this economy, this economy will be used as an excuse to raise taxes rather than cut them, at least as far as the Democrats are concerned.
+And every excuse under the sun, this economy, this economy will be used as an excuse to raise taxes rather than cut them, at least as far as the Democrats are concerned.

-Georgia in uh in Enfield, Connecticut, I'm glad you called.
+I'm glad you called.

-Well, she's sixteen years old, right?
+Well, she's 16 years old.

 Nice to have you here.